alvarobartt/serving-pytorch-models/README.md

                      --extra-files model/index_to_name.json
 ```

+So __torch-model-archiver__'s used flags stand for:

+- `--model-name`: name that the generated MAR servable file will have.
+- `--version`: it's optional even though it's a nice practice to include the version of the models
+so as to keep a proper tracking over them.
+- `--model-file`: file where the model architecture is defined.
+- `--serialized-file`: the dumped state_dict of the trained model weights.
+- `--handler`: the Python fiel which defines the data preprocessing, inference and postprocessing.
+- `--extra-files`: as this is a classification problem you can include the dictionary/json containing
+the relationships between the IDs (model's target) and the labels/names and/or also additional files
+required by the model-file to format the output data in a cleaner way.

+__Note__: you can define custom handlers, but you don't need to as there are already some default handlers
+per every possible problem defined by TorchServe and accessible through a simple string.
+The current possible
+default handlers are: "image_classifier", "image_segmenter", "object_detector" and "text_classifier".
+You can
+find more information at [TorchServe Default Handlers](https://pytorch.org/serve/default_handlers.html)

 Once generated you will need to place the MAR file into the `deployment/model-store` directory as it follows:

 ```bash
 mv foodnet_resnet18.mar deployment/model-store/
 ```

-Where the flag `--model-name` stands for the name that the generated MAR servable file will have, the `--version` is optional
-but it's a nice practice to include the version of the models so as to keep a proper tracking over them and finally you will need
-to specify the model's architecture file with the flag `--model-file`, the dumped state_dict of the trained model with the flag
-`--serialized-file` and the handler which will be in charge of the data preprocessing, inference and postprocessing with `--handler`,
-but you don't need to create custom ones as you can use the available handlers at TorchServe.
-Additionally, as this is a classification
-problem you can include the dictionary/json containing the relationships between the IDs (model's target) and the labels/names and/or
-also additional files required by the model-file to work properly, with the flag `--extra-files`, separating the different files with
-commas.

 More information regarding `torch-model-archiver` available at
 [Torch Model Archiver for TorchServe](https://github.com/pytorch/serve/blob/master/model-archiver/README.md).